snigi-gupta/AttendingUniversityAtBuffalo/Computer Science Important Tips/README.md

 *Use your UB email id to view/download the recording*
 Link: https://buffalo.box.com/s/fign3m9yqriapt7es34zpny4ww6giqqw

 ### You can choose 5 courses but make sure to balance them well.
-UB will not charge you over 12 credits, which means you do not pay for the sixth course.
+UB will not charge you over 12 credits, which means you do not pay for the fifth course.

 ## TA/RA/GA/Technical Jobs
 - TA or Teaching Assistantship is not so readily given to masters students.
 This is very much dependent on the professor.
 Usually, Ph.D. students are TAs at UB.